danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 ## Run the OAuth Flow

 Now, we're ready to put together all these parts and try out the OAuth flow.
-Restart your Rails server at `bin/dev`, navigate to [http://localhost:3000]([http://localhost:3000]), then click on the "Add to Slack" button:
+Restart the Rails server at `bin/dev`, navigate to [http://localhost:3000]([http://localhost:3000]), then click on the "Add to Slack" button:

 ![slack app start oauth](../images/slack-app-start-oauth.png "slack app start oauth")

-You should be redirected to a url at Slack that contains your Client ID and the OAuth scopes that this app requires (which we configured earlier with `SlackRubyBotServer`).
+You should be redirected to a url at Slack that contains your Client ID and the OAuth scopes that this app requires (which we configured earlier).
 The URL you get redirected to looks something like this:

 ```
 https://your-workspace.slack.com/oauth